 The Company does not offset fair value amounts recognized for derivatives by the right to reclaim cash collateral or the obligation to return cash collateral.
-As of June 30, 2016, the Company posted cash collateral related to derivative instruments under its collateral security arrangements of \$558,075, which it recorded as other current assets in the Condensed Consolidated Balance Sheet.
+As of September 30, 2016, the Company posted cash collateral related to derivative instruments under its collateral security arrangements of \$147,600, which is recorded as other current assets in the Condensed Consolidated Balance Sheet.
+The fair value of the FFAs recorded in current liabilities as of September 30, 2016 and December 31, 2015 was \$15,150 and none, respectively.